LoukilRihab/elastic-butler/README.md

 Our sandbox will use docker-compose to run elastic-search and kibana containers.

-After containers are running, you should need import some [sample data](https://www.elastic.co/guide/en/kibana/current/tutorial-load-dataset.html):
+After getting containers running, you need to import some [sample data](https://www.elastic.co/guide/en/kibana/current/tutorial-load-dataset.html):

 Add sample index mapping at http://localhost:5601/app/kibana#/dev_tools/console